 We've covered the basics of shaving.
 Now, we want to get into some best practices that will make everything go a little better.

 - Shave after you shower.
-We often recommend showering before a grooming session, but when it comes to shaving, you want to invert that.
+We often recommend showering before a grooming session, but you want to invert that when it comes to shaving.
 A warm (not hot) shower softens the hair follicles and helps you shave with less tugging and irritation.